-- Bronchoscopy--a flexible tube with a lighted camera on the end passed down to your lungs, in select cases
+Bronchoscopy.
+A flexible tube with a lighted camera on the end passed down to your lungs, in selected cases.

 Your doctor must first decide whether you need to be in the hospital.
 If you are treated in the hospital, you will receive:

 If you are diagnosed with a bacterial form of pneumonia, it is important that you are started on antibiotics very soon after you are admitted.
 If you have viral pneumonia, you will not receive antibiotics.
 This is because antibiotics do not kill viruses.
 You may receive other medicines, such as antivirals, if you have the flu.

 You are more likely to be admitted to the hospital if you:

 Have severe symptoms

 Are unable to care for yourself at home, or are unable to eat or drink